 Janet Feld teaches private lessons and offers video lesson programs to people of all ages.
 She teaches guitar and songwriting at The Passim School of Music and general music at St. John Paul II Catholic Academy in Dorchester and JCC Grossman Camp in Westwood.
 Her mission is to help people experience the fact that you don’t have to be from the “special talented people” planet in order to learn how to play a musical instrument.
 Janet is also an award winning performing songwriter, appearing at folk festivals and coffeehouses from coast to coast throughout a nearly three decade career.
 Follow Janet's blog here.

 Annie Raines was born in 1969 near Boston, MA.
 She picked up the blues harp at 17 and made her stage debut at the 1369 Jazz Club in Cambridge.
 Enthralled by the recordings of Muddy Waters, Little Walter Jacobs, Big Walter Horton and Sonny Boy Williamson, she became a fixture at Boston area blues jams.
 She started out playing the New England club circuit with local bands, and traveled to Chicago where she met and played with many of her musical idols including Pinetop Perkins, Louis Myers, and James Cotton.
 She paired up with country blues guitar master Paul Rishell in 1992, and together they have earned loyal fans around the globe.
-They have released seven albums together, including MOVING TO THE COUNTRY (2000), the W.C.
+They have released seven albums together, including 'Moving To The Country', the W.C.
 Handy Award winner for “Acoustic Blues Album of the Year,” and have performed on diverse radio and TV shows including A Prairie Home Companion, Late Night with Conan O’Brien, and PBS’s Arthur.
 They have performed and recorded with Susan Tedeschi, John Sebastian, Pinetop Perkins, and Rory Block.
-Annie has been teaching harmonica for almost 25 years, and recently released her first instructional video, Blues Harmonica Blueprint (Truefire, 2012). www.paulandannie.com.
+Annie has been teaching harmonica for almost 25 years, and recently released her first instructional video, Blues Harmonica Blueprint (Truefire, 2012).

 Originally from Mexico City, Rosa Elena Rivera studied at the Escuela Nacional de Música UNAM.
 In 2000 she came to Boston, Massachusetts to study at the New England Conservatory.
 She graduated in 2003 with two Masters Degrees: Vocal Performance and Vocal Pedagogy.
 She has performed in many solo recitals, small and large ensembles and several productions with different theater companies.
 Some of her performance experience includes performances with her group "Scura Pasión", The Revels and In Good Company.
 As a teacher she has worked in both private and public schools systems, conducted ensembles ranging from vocal ensembles, large children choirs, musical plays and recorder consort.
 Throughout all this years she has kept a voice studio.